martinSteadD/sem_assessment/backlog.md

 Bug reporting system set-up.

-Designs documents for GUI (Wirefame).
+Designs documents for GUI (Wireframe).

 Construct GUI for the front end.